 WOV: You close What a Fish Knows with a chapter on the issues facing fishes in the age of humans.
 Of those, what do you see as the most pressing?

 JB: There are several crises threatening fishes and their habitats.
 The most serious is nothing new: commercial and recreational fishing.
 Hundreds of billions, possibly trillions, of fishes are killed each year for human consumption, or for sport.
 Then there are the problems of ocean warming and acidification, leading to the deterioration of coral reefs, which are home to the highest diversity of marine creatures.
 An insidious problem gaining attention now is the presence of plastic garbage.
-A 2014 study by World Animal Protection estimates that we leave 680 million tons of discarded fishing gear in the oceans each year.
+A 2014 study by World Animal Protection estimates that we leave 640 thousand tons of discarded fishing gear in the oceans each year.
 Also, the oceans are being inundated with micro-plastic beads, of which quadrillions can be found floating around in oceans and seas; these tiny balls—byproducts of plastics manufacture which inevitably flow downstream—are ingested by larval fishes, causing their stomachs to rupture.

 WOV: Do you have any advice on how we all can help make a difference for fishes?